 Mexico is full of amazing natural wonders to see.
-For families looking for a unique experience, booking Michoacan butterfly tours to see the monarch butterflies of Mexico is an absolute must.
+For families looking for unique travel experiences, booking Michoacan butterfly tours to see the monarch butterflies of Mexico is an absolute must.

-In the forests of Michoacan state, during the months of November through March, families will be able to see trees (from the tree trunks to the treetops!) covered with the monarch butterflies of Mexico.
-Seeing these butterflies on your Michoacan butterfly tours is truly an amazing sight.
+In the forests of Michoacan state, every year during the months of November through March, families will be able to see trees (from the tree trunks to the treetops!) covered with the monarch butterflies of Mexico.
+Seeing these monarchs on your Michoacan butterfly tours is truly an amazing sight.
 The Mexico butterfly migration needs to be on everyone's bucket list!

 This post may contain affiliate links.
 That means this blog will receive a small commission if you click on the link and purchase something.
 However, this will not result in any extra costs to you.